 Preparation:

-In a pan, add one teaspoon of oil, when it is hot, add jeera (cumin) and mustard seeds.
-When they start to dance, add the cut bell pepper, tomato and onion pieces and saute them.
-Add the prepared peanut paste and half cup of water and mix them together.
-Don’t dilute the gravy too much.
-Taste the gravy and add jaggery, salt and red chilli powder if needed.
-Cook for 10 to 15 minutes on medium flame, covered, stirring occasionally, till the bell peppers become tender and gravy thickens.
+In a pan, add one teaspoon of oil, when it is hot, add pinch each –jeera (cumin) and mustard seeds.
+When they start to pop, add the cut vegetables.
+Saute until they are half cooked.
+Stir in the prepared peanut paste and half cup of water.
+Mix well, taste the gravy and add jaggery, salt and red chilli powder if needed.
+Simmer for 10 to 15 minutes on medium flame, covered, stirring occasionally, till the bell peppers become tender and gravy thickens.

 This capsicum curry tastes great with rice and with chapati.